 6. Rannerdale Knotts (354m)

 Rannerdale Knotts is locally known for the incredible carpet of bluebells that covers the waistline of the fell around May/June.
-At this time, thousands of people will flock to witness the intense periwinkle hues.
+At this time, thousands of people will flock to witness the intense hue of the bluebells that cover the hillside in great swathes.
 However, Rannerdale Knotts itself is beautiful year-round and worth a visit at any time.
 At the southern end of Crummock Water, find a parking layby at Hause Point (note: parking is very limited here.
 Please park considerately).
 From here, you walk a few meters along the road (in the direction of Buttermere) until you find the path on the left that leads to the summit.
-The path zigzags its way steeply upwards until a tiered rocky summit presents itself as the final challenge to a short but tiring ascent, rewarding you with views of three lakes and the sea to the west.
-From the summit, it’s best to take the path following the ridgeline of Low Bank until you can double back on yourself, following Squat Beck down an idyllic valley path that meanders past hawthorn bushes and trickling waterfalls.
+The path zig-zags its way steeply upwards until a tiered rocky summit presents itself as the final challenge to a short but tiring ascent that rewards you with views of three lakes and the sea to the west.
+From the summit, it’s best to take the path following the ridgeline of Low Bank until you can double back on yourself to follow Squat Beck down an idyllic valley path that meanders past hawthorn bushes and trickling waterfalls.
 Follow the path on the left side of the beck until it curves back around to your starting point.

 7. Barf (468m)

-Be close to the start with a holiday cottage in Braithwaite.
+Stay close by with a holiday cottage in Braithwaite.